 Books are tremendous resources.
 In recommending a book, we can impart valuable knowledge, share our values, or suggest a new way to look at something.
 Following is a list of many books I have found useful in developing the concepts, principles, and strategies I teach.
-The list is varied, as they further develop insights included in all the chapters of this book.
+The list is varied, as the books included further develop important points of psychology and wealth management that may already be familiar to you.
 If you are focused on growing with or providing help to a family member, choose a book and read it together, discussing the salient points of each chapter as you go.

 The 7 Habits of Highly Effective FamiliesCovey, Stephen

 Covey's comprehensive book illuminates and teaches the basic foundation of the family.
 He does this in a practical step-by-step manner, which is inspiring and easy to work through with all family members.